-Like AM, IDM offers user self-registration functionality.
-However, IDM provides additional onboarding and provisioning features.
+IDM offers user self-registration functionality, much like AM, but provides additional onboarding and provisioning features.

-You can delegate user registration to IDM after a user has authenticated to AM, using a social identity authentication module, for example.
+You can configure the IDM Provisioning service to allow IDM to complete user registration after authenticating to AM using a social identity authentication module, for example.

-- 1. For IDM to complete the registration process: - a.
-AM and IDM must be connected to the same user data store.
+- 1. Verify the following pre-requisites: - a.
+The AM and IDM instances are connected to the same user data store.

-For more information, see shared identity store in the ForgeRock Identity Platform documentation.
+For more information, see the Platform Setup Guide.